The leading global voice

 The role of digital health in medicine

-Artificial intelligence is coming and it will help the cardiovascular space
+Artificial intelligence will help the cardiovascular space

 Panel discussion: Harnessing mobile and online technologies for better health